 On the other hand, if the sellers set their price too low, then they will sell their entire supply before they can satisfy the demands of the market, thereby causing a shortage for the buyers and lesser profits or greater losses for the sellers.
 Some people who wanted to buy the product will be unable to obtain it.
 Surpluses and shortages reduces the allocative efficiency of the economy, because the distribution of goods and services is less than optimal.

 Supply increases with prices because the suppliers earn greater profits and can easily cover their costs; higher prices increase the producer surplus for the sellers.
 Demand increases with lower prices because the products become more affordable and the buyers get more value for their money, i.e. consumer surplus.
-Because people only buy a product if the benefit is at least equal to its cost, and because people's preferences vary widely, a lower product price will have a benefit worth the cost for more people, thus increasing demand.
+Because people only buy a product if the benefit at least equals its cost, and because people's preferences vary widely, a lower product price will have a benefit worth the cost for more people, thus increasing demand.
 This is why when demand and supply quantities are plotted according to price, the supply curve moves upward with price, while the demand curve moves downward with price.
-When the amount demanded is equal to the amount supplied, then equilibrium is achieved, known as the market equilibrium (aka supply-demand equilibrium), where the quantity is equal to the equilibrium quantity and the price is equal to the equilibrium price.
+When the amount demanded equals the amount supplied, then market equilibrium (aka supply-demand equilibrium) is achieved, where the quantity equals the equilibrium quantity and the price equals the equilibrium price.
 Furthermore, if prices are different from the equilibrium price, then the law of supply and demand states that the price of any product will adjust until the supply equals the demand.

 Prices Ration the Production and Distribution of Products and Services